D3lt4lph4/papers/docs/imageclassif/index.md

 # Image classification

-For now this section will regroup all the papers related to image classification (i.e classification, detection, segmentation, ...).
+For now this section will regroup all the papers related to image classification (i.e classification, detection).